pratik-borkar/Big-Data-For-Gap/README.md

-# Decipher the influence of data at Gap
+# Decipher the influence of Big Data at Gap Inc.